Kayyleigh/BarNotation/README.md

 | `accented` (custom)     | `AccentedNode`        | Custom over/under annotations (overset/underset).                                                                         | <div align="center"><img src="readme-images/node-type-render-screenshots/render-underset.png" alt="Custom accent example" width="100" /></div> | `Shift` + `ArrowUp` or `ArrowDown` |

 ## 📷 Screenshots

+> [!NOTE]
+> This (and the rest of the README, but especially this) section is outdated.
+The app is even way cooler now but updating the walkthrough takes a lot of time so I will update it once I have a more stable product.
+The image in the [introduction](#barnotation) is kept somewhat up-to-date.

 ### 📝 Main Editing Interface
 A simple, cell-based interface for math and text.
 Drag, type, and transform as you go.